AI Use Case Inventories

 Keeping Your AI Inventory Current

-Here’s the thing…your AI Inventory is never finished.
-Given AI’s rapid pace of evolution, your inventory must remain agile and continually updated.
-Practical tips for maintaining its accuracy and effectiveness include::
+An AI Use case Inventory requires continous maintenance.
+Given AI’s rapid pace of evolution, your inventory must remain agile and updated.
+Practical tips for maintaining its accuracy and effectiveness include:

 - Quarterly (or Frequent) Reviews: Schedule structured reviews every quarter or even monthly, depending on your organization’s pace of AI adoption.
 Regular reviews help capture new deployments, remove outdated initiatives, and maintain inventory accuracy.